MRtrix3/mrtrix3/docs/getting_started/commands/mrregister.rst

 -  **-nl_grad_step num** the gradient step size for non-linear registration (Default: 0.5)

+-  **-nl_lmax num** explicitly set the lmax to be used per scale factor in non-linear FOD registration.
+By default FOD registration will use lmax 0,2,4 with default scale factors 0.25,0.5,1.0 respectively.
+Note that no reorientation will be performed with lmax = 0.

 FOD registration options
 ^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-directions file** the directions used for FOD reorienation using apodised point spread functions (Default: 60 directions)

--  **-lmax num** explicitly set the lmax to be used in FOD registration.
-By default FOD registration will use lmax 4 SH coefficients

 -  **-noreorientation** turn off FOD reorientation.
 Reorientation is on by default if the number of volumes in the 4th dimension corresponds